Rapptz/discord.py/docs/discord.rst

 7. Copy the token using the "Copy" button.

-    - **This is not the Client Secret at the General Information page**
+    - **This is not the Client Secret at the General Information page.**

     .. warning::